-The best home remedies for acne are as simple as changing your diet and watching what you eat.
-There are foods that are good for fighting acne and foods to avoid because they are known to cause acne.
-There are also many vitamins that are very good for the health of your skin and are a great way of how you to get rid of acne.
+There are foods that are good for preventing acne and foods to avoid because they are known to cause acne.
+There are also many vitamins that are very good for the health of your skin and are a great way to get rid of acne.

 Do you have Food Intolerances?
 As discussed in the following series of articles on the Basic Science of Acne, “Food Intolerance” and its associated “Leaky Bowel Syndrome” can have a powerfully negative impact of your overall health and wellbeing.
 Additionally, having Food Intolerance is also likely to contribute greatly to your chances of having acne and to its severity should you already have acne.